WITH US

 Harassment Definition

-Harassment statutes can be found in the Pennsylvania Code, Section 2709.
-They describe two separate crimes: cyber harassment of a child, and harassment.
+The Pennsylvania Code, Section 2709, outlines harassment statutes, which encompass two distinct crimes: cyber harassment of a child and harassment.

 Harassment